hashemi/bslox/README.md

 The book is being released as chapters are completed, one chapter at a time.

 ## Progress
-As of Aug 18th, 2018, `bslox` implements the following chapters:
+As of Aug 18th, 2018, `bslox` is up to date with the released chapters of Part III, implementing the following chapters:

 14. Chunks of Bytecode.
 15. A Virtual Machine.
 16. Scanning on Demand.
 17. Compiling Expressions.
+18. Types of Values.

 ## Goals & Design
 As with my other port, I will sometimes deviate from the C implementation to take advantage of Swift's features and idioms.
 For example, instead of storing a constant's index inline with the bytecode, it's stored as an associated value.
 This may lead to less compact bytecode array.
 I will revisit this decision as we progress through other chapters.